David Unaipon: Writer and lecturer

-Further work
+Other work

-He was a recognised authority on ballistics.
+Unaipon was a recognised authority on ballistics.

-Unaipon was also involved in political issues surrounding Aboriginal affairs and was a keen supporter of Aboriginal self-determination, including working as a researcher and witness for the Bleakley Enquiry into Aboriginal Welfare and lobbied the Australian Government to take over responsibility for Aboriginals from its constituent states.
-He proposed to the government of South Australia to replace the office of Chief Protector of Aborigines with a responsible board and was arrested for attempting to provide a separate territory for Aboriginals in central and northern Australia.
+Unaipon was also involved in political issues surrounding Aboriginal affairs and was a keen supporter of Aboriginal self-determination, including working as a researcher and witness for the Bleakley Inquiry into Aboriginal welfare in 1928, and lobbied the Australian Government to take over responsibility for Aboriginal people from its constituent states.
+He proposed to the government of South Australia to replace the office of Chief Protector of Aborigines with a responsible board and was arrested for attempting to provide a separate territory for Aboriginal people in central and northern Australia.

-In 1936, he was reported to be the first Aboriginal to attend a levée, when he attended the South Australian centenary levée in Adelaide, an event that made international news.
+In 1936, he was reported to be the first Aboriginal person to attend a levée, when he attended the South Australian centenary levée in Adelaide, an event that made international news.

-Unaipon's stance on Aboriginal issues put him into conflict with other Aboriginal leaders, including William Cooper of the Australian Aborigines' League, and Unaipon publicly criticised the League's "Day of Mourning" held on the 150th anniversary of the arrival of the First Fleet, arguing that the protest would only harm Australia's reputation abroad and would cement a negative public opinion of Aboriginals.
+Unaipon's stance on Aboriginal issues put him into conflict with other Aboriginal leaders, including William Cooper of the Australian Aborigines' League, and Unaipon publicly criticised the League's "Day of Mourning" held on the 150th anniversary of the arrival of the First Fleet, arguing that the protest would only harm Australia's reputation abroad and would cement a negative public opinion of Aboriginal people.

-Award
+Honours and awards

-Unaipon was awarded a Coronation medal in 1953 at the age of 81 celebrating the coronation of Queen Elizabeth II and received the FAW Patricia Weickhardt Award for Aboriginal writers in 1985 after his death.
+At the age of 81, Unaipon was awarded a Coronation Medal in 1953 celebrating the coronation of Queen Elizabeth II.

+In 1985 he posthumously received the FAW Patricia Weickhardt Award to an Aboriginal Writer.

 Personal life

-Unaipon was a very influential man during his era, but was often refused accommodation because of his race.

-Later life

-Unaipon went back to his birthplace in his old age, where he worked on inventions and attempted to reveal the secret of perpetual motion.
-A member of the Portaulun (Waruwaldi) people.
+On 4 January 1902 he married Katherine Carter (née Sumner), a Tangane woman who died in 1928, but theirs was not a happy marriage.

+Unaipon was inquisitively religious, believing in an equivalence of traditional Aboriginal and Christian spirituality.
+He was most influenced by Anglican and Congregational churches.
+During his travels to public speaking events, he was often refused accommodation due to his race.
+He said "...in Christ Jesus colour and racial distinctions disappear..." and that this thought helped him at such times.

-Death
+Death and legacy

 Unaipon died in the Tailem Bend Hospital on 7 February 1967 and was buried in the Raukkan (formerly Point McLeay) Mission Cemetery.
 He was survived by a son.